 During the summer of 2016, the main floor of Thomas Library underwent extensive renovation to accommodate Wittenberg's new center of student success, COMPASS: Sweet Success Center.
 COMPASS is home to offices for Student Employment, Accessibility Services, and Career Services.
 In 2020, offices and meeting rooms were outfitted to accommodate the Oral Communication Center (OCC), where students can go to get extra help on oral presentations from approved communication majors, and the Writing Center, which offers assistance to students with projects and papers.

-In 2019, a beverage station operated by local merchant Coffee Expressions opened on the first floor of the library, adjacent to the COMPASS offices.
+In 2019, a beverage station opened on the first floor of the library, adjacent to the COMPASS offices.
 A variety of hot and cold refreshments are available for purchase, in addition to snacks and pastries.

 801 Woodlawn Ave.